-This sketch waits for a SMS message and prints it to the serial monitor.
-It requires an Arduino with a connected GSM shield and SIM card.
+This sketch waits for an SMS message and prints it to the serial monitor.
+It uses the GSM library of the Arduino GSM Shield and an active SIM card.
+To operate, the SIM card doesn't need a data plan.

 First, import the GSM library